kshaffer/theory3/week4.md

 - [Form in pop/rock music – Formal functions](http://openmusictheory.com/popRockForm-functions) (only the following entries: "Strophe," "Intro," "Outro," "Refrain")

 **For Thursday, September 17, 8am,** make ***two*** conceptual videos (submission instructions will be posted by Wednesday morning).
 Each video should be no more than 90 seconds long, and should explain one of the core concepts from Week 4 (listed above).
 See the [Assessment Guide](/assessments/) for details about creating these videos, including examples, before you begin.
-Submit the videos to the D2L theory site (details coming soon).
+Submit the videos to the D2L theory site (under "Content" then "Week 4").

-**For Monday, September 21, 8am,** create a new prepared performance video for either or both of the Video Portfolio excerpts for which you did not already receive full credit (2/2), and submit online.
+**For Monday, September 21, 8am,** create a new prepared performance video for either or both of the Video Portfolio excerpts for which you did not already receive full credit (2/2), and submit to the Aural Skills 3 D2L site (instructions coming soon).
 See the [Assignment instructions](/popRockVideoPortfolio/) for details.

 ***For Monday, September 21, 8am,*** transcribe [this excerpt of "Soul Meets Body"](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cNTA0ZDdBV3ltX0k&usp=sharing) by Death Cab for Cutie (must be logged into Google Drive with CU credentials to access audio).
 Be sure to include all of the following in your transcription: